 Humanities and the Sunshine State

-2019 Summer Program – Florida Water Stories
+2019 Program – Florida Water Stories

-One-week residential program for students entering grades 11 and 12 during Summer 2019
+Students entering grades 11 and 12

 Floridians have an extensive relationship with water.
 From the food we eat, to our favorite pastimes, to the industries that flourish here, to our changing and diverse population, Florida’s most significant issues are tied to water.
 Through an introduction to how various humanities disciplines study water, Humanities and the Sunshine State will explore contemporary political topics such as tourism, food justice, aquifer sustainability, industrial growth, and race relations.

-- Social activities on the UF campus
+- Attend social activities on the UF campus

 Participants will interact with expert faculty, staff, and graduate students from the University of Florida, Santa Fe College, and local cultural organizations to explore how theoretical ideas and methods from the humanities disciplines (history, classics, archaeology, religion, literature, women’s studies, philosophy, and more) shape our practical experiences of Florida’s waters, and vice versa.

-Humanities and the Sunshine State is a one-week residential academic program for high school students entering junior or senior year.
 This program, organized by the Center for the Humanities and the Public Sphere in collaboration with the Center for Precollegiate Education and Training at the University of Florida and in partnership with the Florida Humanities Council, will provide selected high school students with a meaningful college experience that capitalizes upon the unique history and environment of North Central Florida.
 Social and leadership development activities provide a well-rounded and fun experience for participants.